AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-complete-review-tasks.md

 >[!IMPORTANT]
 >
-> The features explained in this article are not enabled as a part of the out-of-the-box support.
-Contact your customer success team to get this feature enabled in the environment.
+> The new features described in this article are enabled by default with 2508 release of Experience Manager Guides as a Cloud Services.
+Reviews that were created before the migration are not impacted and will continue to use the earlier workflow.
+If you prefer to continue using the existing features without these updates, contact your Customer Success team to have the new features disabled.

 As a Reviewer, you can mark a review task as complete once you have reviewed all the content and want to notify the Author.
 You can also leave any final comments at this stage.